Milstein Division FAQ

 Do you have resources for research on New York City buildings or neighborhoods?

-The Milstein Division has a large number of Landmarks Preservation Commission reports as well as an extensive collection of histories of New York City, its buildings and its neighborhoods.
+The Milstein Division has an extensive collection of histories of New York City, its buildings and its neighborhoods.
 We also have clipping files on individual streets and neighborhoods, as well as scrapbooks, real estate brochures, city directories, and collections of photographs of individual buildings.
 The Milstein Division, along with the Art and Architecture Collection and the Map Division, is an excellent place to learn the history of your building and neighborhood.
+Please consult this guide for further information.

-What history or genealogy databases are available at the Library?
+What genealogy databases are available at the Library?

 How can I donate a genealogy or local history book to the library?